George Kittle: Pre-draft

 As a top tight end prospect, Kittle was one of 19 collegiate tight ends to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
 He completed the majority of drills, but opted to skip the short shuttle and three-cone drill.
 Kittle's overall performance was well received, as he finished third among tight ends in the broad jump, fifth in the 40-yard dash, and finished sixth among his position group in the vertical jump.
 On March 27, 2017, Kittle participated at Iowa's Pro Day, along with C. J. Beathard, Desmond King, Jaleel Johnson, Greg Mabin, Riley McCarron, and four other prospects.
 He completed his combine drills, finishing the short shuttle (4.55s), three-cone drill, and also ran positional drills.
 Scouts and team representatives from all 32 NFL teams attended, including Cincinnati Bengals tight end coach Jonathan Hayes.
 At the conclusion of the pre-draft process, Kittle was projected to be a third or fourth round pick by NFL draft experts and scouts.
-He was ranked the fifth best tight end prospect in the draft by NFL analyst Mike Mayock, sixth best by NFL analyst Gil Brandt, and was ranked the eighth best tight end by NFLDraftScout.com.
+He was ranked the fifth best tight end prospect in the draft by NFL analystMike Mayock, the sixth best by NFL analyst Gil Brandt, and the eighth best tight end by NFLDraftScout.com.